bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 cp combined.txt combined_copy.txt

 ```
-mv command can also be used as renaming tool like cp.
-But cp will keep a copy of the original file in the destination, while mv not.
+The 'mv' command can also be used as renaming tool like 'cp'.
+But 'cp' will keep a copy of the original file in the destination, while 'mv' will not.

 ## Delete a file

-Now will try most destructive command of all the linux commands: 'rm' (stands for **remove**).
+Now we'll try the most destructive command of all the linux commands: 'rm' (stands for **remove**).

-Now remove a file.
+We're going to remove a file.

 ```
-rm combined_copy.txt #removes a file
+rm combined_copy.txt # removes a file

-rmdir example_folder #removes a folder
+rmdir example_folder # removes a folder

 ```

 ### Tips

-1. Think twice before you run the command rm.
+1. Think twice before you run the command 'rm'.
-2. Be careful with using rm command in wild card setup.
+2. Be careful with using the 'rm' command in a wild card setup.
-3.	rm command doesn’t move the files to thrash/recycle bin.
-It simply deletes file from the system with no way to recover it (it is possible the big servers).
+3. The 'rm' command doesn’t move the files to the trash or recycle bin.
+It simply deletes the file from the system with no way to recover it (it might be possible if working on servers/clusters with timestamped physical backups).
 4. If you are unsure, try to use -i with rm command to enable interactive mode, so that you have second chance to think before you say YES.

 ## Plumbing work

-You want to know how many lines there in text file are.
+Now we would like to know how many lines there are in a text file (e.g. to count the number of sequences you have got).
 It is easy if you use a graphical interface utility (or a text editor which gives you line number, example nano).
-But you want to know the line number quickly, you need to use command line to figure that out.
+But if you want to know the line number quickly, you need to use command line to figure that out.

 How many lines are there in combined.txt?
 Use: